anh-ld/nho/README.md

 ### Limitation

 - In order to stay small, `Nho` skips few advanced features found in popular front-end frameworks like `key`, `Fragments`, `memo`.
 The DOM diffing algorithm is somewhat basic, but it is fast enough for small projects.
-If your components become too complex, consider other options.
+If your components become too complex, consider other options

 ### Installation